Spotlight on: Kent, Surrey and Sussex Community Rehabilitation

 In custody or released on licence: supervising individuals released from prison, ensuring these individuals have a resettlement plan, and activity starts 12 weeks before their release to prepare them for leaving prison.
 Work also includes supporting those released on licence to serve the rest of their sentence in the community.

-In the last year, KSS CRC’s 650 staff have:
+In the last year, KSS CRC staff have:

-- helped around 5,000 service users to complete their community orders or licences
+- supported around 50,000 service users to complete their community orders or licences

 - held 120,000 face-to-face appointments

-- delivered 11,500 requirements to address issues that lead to their offending in the first place – such as drugs, alcohol or decision making skills
+- delivered over 30,000 requirements to address issues that lead to their offending in the first place – such as drugs, alcohol or decision making skills

-- provided ‘Through the Gate’ services and support to around 5,000 individuals in nine resettlement prisons on their release
+- provided ‘Through the Gate’ services to prisoners in 27 resettlement prisons on their release

-Over the same period, 375,000 hours of unpaid work have been delivered to local communities across Kent, Surrey and Sussex through the work of Community Payback teams.
+Over the same period, 1.1 million hours of unpaid work have been delivered to local communities across all divisions through the work of Community Payback teams.
 Churches and community centres have been painted, graffiti removed and parks litter-picked.

 All of KSS CRC’s services sit within a cohesive framework, My Solution Rehabilitation Programme, which addresses the underlying causes of an individual’s offending, ensures they pay back to their communities and supports them to turn away from crime.
 This work is underpinned by seven routeways to rehabilitation.
 Each routeway focuses on removing the root causes of reoffending and we call them Outlook, Home, Money, Habit, Future, Support and Health.